bougou/sail/docs/en/component.md

       # the <host> and <port> are the above computed host and port
       addr: "ipaddr-or-hostname:3306"

-      # set to Service.endpoints if Service.endpoints is not empty
+      # set to Service.path if Service.path is not empty, or else set to "/"
+      path: "/"

-      # or else use the above computed addr as the only element for endpoints
+      # use the above computed host as the only element for hosts
+      hosts:
+        - "ipaddr-or-hostname"

+      # set to Service.addrs if it is not empty
+      # or else set to the above computed hosts with each item
+      # suffixed by the above computed port ("<host>:<port>")
+      addrs:
+        - "ipaddr-or-hostname:3306"

+      # set to Service.endpoints if it is not empty
+      # or else set to the above computed addrs with each item
+      # prefixed by the above computed scheme ("<scheme>://<addr>")
       endpoints:
-        - "ipaddr-or-hostname:3306"
+        - "tcp://ipaddr-or-hostname:3306"

-      # set to Service.urls if Service.urls is not empty
+      # set to Service.urls if it is not empty
-      # or else use set to the above computed endpoints with each item
+      # or else set to the above computed endpoints with each item
-      # prefixed by the above computed scheme ("<scheme>:<endpoint>")
+      # suffixed by the above computed path ("<endpoint><path>")
       urls:
-        - "tcp://ipaddr-or-hostname:3306"
+        - "tcp://ipaddr-or-hostname:3306/"
 ```

 You should always use fields under `computed` to access the services exposed by components.